ricardofig016/nine-mens-morris/server/readme.txt

-- This folder is the node server developed by our gropup (14) and installed in twserver.
+- This folder is the node server developed by our group (14) and installed in twserver.
 - This code is also provided in the submission.